m-r-moon/sysadmin/README.md

 rstore.sh
 - restore sql files in specified directory

+constring.py
+- find all the connnection string data in .ini or .php files

 note:
 you will need to enter the mysql password or remove the option in the scripts the scp command could/should be rewritten to only be called once.